-• Encourage and provide carpools, shuttle vans, transit passes and/or secure bicycle parking for construction worker commutes.

-- Recycle at least 75% of construction waste and demolition debris. - Purchase at least 20% of the building materials and imported soil from sources within 100 miles of the project site. - Minimize idling time either by shutting equipment off when not in use or reducing the time of idling to no more than 3 minutes (5-minute limit is required by the state airborne toxic control measure [Title 13, sections 2449(d)(3) and 2485 of the California Code of Regulations]).
+- Encourage and provide carpools, shuttle vans, transit passes and/or secure bicycle parking for construction worker commutes. - Recycle at least 75% of construction waste and demolition debris. - Purchase at least 20% of the building materials and imported soil from sources within 100 miles of the project site. - Minimize idling time either by shutting equipment off when not in use or reducing the time of idling to no more than 3 minutes (5-minute limit is required by the state airborne toxic control measure [Title 13, sections 2449(d)(3) and 2485 of the California Code of Regulations]).
 Provide clear signage that posts this requirement for workers at the entrances to the site. - Maintain all construction equipment in proper working condition according to manufacturer's specifications.
 The equipment must be checked by a certified mechanic and determined to be running in proper condition before it is operated. - Use equipment with new technologies (repowered engines, electric drive trains). - Perform on-site material hauling with trucks equipped with on-road engines (if determined to be less emissive than the off-road engines). - Use an ARB approved low carbon fuel for construction equipment.
-(NOx emissions from the use of low carbon fuel must be reviewed and increases mitigated.) - Purchase GHG offset for program-wide GHG emissions (direct emissions plus indirect emissions from on-road haul trucks plus commute vehicles) exceeding SMAQMD significance thresholds applicable at the time of construction.
-Carbon offset credits shall be purchased from programs that have been approved by SMAQMD.
+(NOx emissions from the use of low carbon fuel must be reviewed and increases mitigated.) - Purchase GHG offset for program-wide GHG emissions (direct emissions plus indirect emissions from on-road haul trucks plus commute vehicles) that meet the criteria of being real, quantifiable, permanent, verifiable, enforceable, and additional, consistent with the standards set forth in Health and Safety Code section 38562, subdivisions (d)(1) and (d)(2).
+Such credits shall be based on protocols approved by the California Air Resources Board (CARB), consistent with Section 95972 of Title 17 of the California Code of Regulations, and shall not allow the use of offset projects originating outside of California, except to the extent that the quality of the offsets, and their sufficiency under the standards set forth herein, can be verified by USACE or SMAQMD.
+Such credits must be purchased through one of the following: (i) a CARB-approved registry, such as the Climate Action Reserve, the American Carbon Registry, and the Verified Carbon Standard; (ii) any registry approved by CARB to act as a registry under the California Cap and Trade program; or (iii) through the California Air Pollution Control Officers Association's (CAPCOA's) GHG Rx and SMAQMD.
+Purchase of carbon offsets shall be sufficient to reduce the project's GHG emissions to below SMAQMD's significance thresholds applicable through a one-time purchase of credits, based on the emissions estimates in this SEIR or on an ongoing basis based on monthly emissions estimates that would be prepared in accordance with procedures established by Measure AQ-3.